epoch8/vedana.tech/src/content/docs/api/telegram.md

 - Each Telegram chat becomes a separate JIMS thread.
 - `contact_id` is built from the Telegram user id.
 - `thread_config` contains `{"interface": "telegram", ...}` — you can use that in your pipeline for channel-specific behaviour.
 - The `/start` command **always creates a new JIMS thread** (it does not reuse the existing one) and then runs the `conversation_start_pipeline` (`StartPipeline`), which reads the welcome message from `ConversationLifecycle["/start"]`.
+The literal text of the command (`"/start"` plus any payload after a space) is also stored on the new thread as the first user message via `store_user_message`, so it appears in the thread's event log.
 Previous chat history for that contact stays in the database but is no longer used as conversation context.
 If you want `/start` to resume an existing thread, you'll need to subclass `TelegramController.command_start`.
 - Every text message runs the main pipeline (`RagPipeline`).

 Intermediate status updates (`update_agent_status`) are surfaced as "typing..." via the Telegram Bot API (`sendChatAction`).